Henry-Yip/Latex-Project-Astrophysics/README.md

 This set of notes is made with reference to the Astrophysics Coursebook by The University of Edinburgh.
 I have gained permission from Professor Catherine Heymans to put my modified notes in my website, and I think this refers to GitHub also.
 It is also available in my personal website.

 ## Prerequisites
-Basic Calculus and Newtonian Mechanics
+Proficiency in Calculus and Classical, in particular, Newtonian Mechanics.

 ## Scope
 Galaxies and Cosmology, with some coverage on stars.